 Based on our experience, students who are above 30 and in need of special medical attention (e.g. life-threating illnesses, physiotherapy, mental health consultation, pregnancy etc.), should carefully research the services of the private health insurance providers and even consult them about their polices concerning their specific medical condition before coming to Germany.
-Please note that the health insurance system in Germany is far from the ideal!
+Please be aware that the health insurance system in Germany can be complex and challenging for someone who is not used to it.
+Informing yourself in a timely manner can save you from unnecessary headaches (and potential visits to the doctor).